lanl/bueno/examples/build-and-run/README.md

 > ### Tip
-> If, like me, you encountered an error similar to this:
+> If you encountered an error similar to this:
 > ```
 > What: run error encountered.
 > Why:  Cannot determine the number of nodes in your job.